-To participate in office hours you will need a U of T Zoom account.
+To participate in Thursday seminars and office hours you will need a U of T Zoom account.
 If you do not yet have one, go to https://utoronto.zoom.us/ to set one up.
 To participate fully, you will need Desktop client or mobile app: version 5.3.0 or higher or ChromeOS: version 5.0.0 (4241.1207) or higher.
 You can check your desktop client or mobile app version by following these instructions.
-The office hour schedule will be posted on Quercus; if you have a conflict with the posted times, please email sta490@course.utoronto.ca for alternative arrangements.